-This site is a valuable resource for all of your drawing needs, even if you’re new to drawing!
+This site can be a valuable resource for all of your drawing needs, even if you’re new to drawing!
 Most of the lessons and activity pages are intended to be very uncomplicated, so very young artists can take advantage of them.
-And we occasionally add categories for different levels of users.

 History of theDRAWpage.com